FrenaldyH/backend/github_user_activity/README.md

 A command-line interface tool to fetch and display GitHub user activities directly in your terminal.
 Built with Go and enhanced with elegant styling using Lipgloss.

 This project is inspired by the [GitHub User Activity](https://roadmap.sh/projects/github-user-activity) project from roadmap.sh.
+If you like this project, please consider voting for [voting for my solution on roadmap.sh!](https://roadmap.sh/projects/github-user-activity/solutions?u=66979755bf471856f5e80ec4).

 ## ✨ Features